logicly-au/docs.iar-dst.online/level-of-care/level-of-care-2.rst

 Core clinical services
 ------------------------

-   * Psycho-education and information via a GP.
+   * Psychoeducation and information via a GP.
 The GP may also consider developing a MHTP (if consistent with Medicare Benefits Schedule).

    * Evidence based low intensity interventions (including online, telephone and face to face low intensity structured psychological services, or brief interventions delivered by mental health professionals).